 Where the design community meets.

-Designer, Made by Porter Joined almost 7 years ago
+Designer, Made by Porter Joined over 7 years ago

 Here's my stack as (Digital) Design Engineer.
 Im usually designing websites and apps.
 I also code my designs and create coded design systems for devs.